 Besides all the safety features, we love this iron for its easy gliding abilities.

-The soleplate is made from aluminium — so it’s built to last.
+The soleplate is made from aluminum — so it’s built to last.
 It has a smooth, nonstick coating that glides over any fabric and removes wrinkles quickly.
-The groove at the tip of the soleplate helps to navigate around buttons and accessories.
+The groove at the soleplate’s tip helps navigate buttons and accessories.

 Seven Temperature Settings

 The Black + Decker steam iron has seven temperature settings.
-They’re categorized by fabric type which takes out the guesswork for you.
-Choose your setting based on acrylic, nylon or silk, rayon or polyester, blends of cotton, wool, cotton and linen.
+They’re categorized by fabric type, which takes out the guesswork for you.
+Choose your setting based on acrylic, nylon or silk, rayon or polyester, and blends of cotton, wool, cotton, and linen.

 What We Don't Like